awsdocs/aws-iot-docs/developerguide/thing-policy-examples.md

 # Thing Policy Examples<a name="thing-policy-examples"></a>

-The following policy allows a device to connect if the certificate used to authenticate with AWS IoT is attached to the thing for which the policy is being evaluated:
+The following policy allows a device to connect if the certificate used to authenticate with is attached to the thing for which the policy is being evaluated:

 ```
 {